lagonapp/lagon/README.md

 Current status:

 - **Dev**: In heavy development, features are being added and APIs have breaking changes
-- ~Alpha~: Missing features and bugs to fix, not ready for production usages
+- ~Alpha~: Missing features and bugs to fix, not ready for production usage
 - ~Beta~: Stable APIs, last bugs are being fixed and last features are being added
-- ~General Availability~: Cloud and self-hosted version available for production usages
+- ~General Availability~: Cloud and self-hosted versions available for production usage

 ## Packages